As with many practices carried out today, the origins of coaching as we know it has roots stretching back to ancient

 The activities you implement can have a huge impact on the effectiveness of your coaching.
 Thinking of novel ways to assist in goal setting, motivation, and progress tracking can be onerous and time-consuming, so we’ve done some of the hard work for you.
 The following activities can be used to add a little variety or a fresh approach to your coaching sessions.

 As people approach a goal, external representations, which increase the ease of visualizing the goal, enhance goal pursuit (Cheema & Bagchi, 2011).
-Specifically, easy-to-visualize goals are perceived to be more attainable and therefore encourage greater effort and commitment than goals which are more difficult to envisage.
+Specifically, easy-to-visualize goals are perceived to be more attainable and therefore encourage greater effort and commitment than goals that are more difficult to envisage.

 Effective in varied contexts, the visualization of goal progress also enhances motivation as people approach their goal, which in turn increases effort and commitment.

 As with the key goal-setting principles set out by Locke & Latham (1991), the goals set within a coaching context should be challenging yet attainable – the beneficial effects of visualization exist only when people are close to the goal (Cheema & Bagchi, 2011).

 The Goal Visualization tool, available as part of the Positive Psychology Toolkit©, aims to increase expectations for success, enhance motivation and emotional involvement, and initiate planning and problem-solving actions through the promotion of goal-directed behavior.
 The aim, as shown below, is to use imagery to help clients cultivate a mental vision based on positive expectations, which is more motivating than positive fantasy.

 In order to visualize a goal it is essential that the objective is considered carefully; be it personal, educational, or work-related the goal must be specific and clear in order to visualize it effectively.